1st January 1968

 REPARATA & THE DELRONS

 The Newmarket were still functioning but were in danger of repeating a formula that threatened to undermine all of the good work they had done thus far though no doubt regular punters were just happy to see live performances appearing on a regular basis, regardless as to who the band might be.
-But this week they secured a booking for an American vocal group who were making their one and only appearance in the South West.
-They started out as a 5-piece from Brooklyn but eventually were whittled down to a trio featuring Mary Aiese, Shiela Reilly and Carol Drobnicki.
-They were spotted by a couple of record producers and a quick change of monicker (Reparata was Mary’s confirmation name) resulted in a debut single in 1964 whilst during the following year “Wherever A Teenager Cries”, recorded for the World Artists label, reached No 60 in the Billboard charts with follow-up “Tommy” also denting the Top 100.
+But this gig turned out to be something of a turning point for Terry Clare and provided him with a template that, once repeated, established the venue as the main source of entertainment in Bridgwater.
+He secured a booking for an American vocal group who were making their one and only appearance in the South West.
+They started out as a 5-piece from Brooklyn but eventually were whittled down to a trio featuring Mary Aiese, Sheila Reilly and Carol Drobnicki.
+They were spotted by a couple of record producers and a quick change of moniker (Reparata was Mary’s confirmation name) resulted in a debut single in 1964 whilst during the following year “Wherever A Teenager Cries”, recorded for the World Artists label, reached No 60 in the Billboard charts with follow-up “Tommy” also denting the Top 100.
 Also in 1965, having opened for The Rolling Stones at a concert in Philadelphia, both Drobnicki and Reilly left and, after signing to RCA, new members Nanette Licari (one of the original vocalists from the 5-piece days) and 18 year-old Lorraine Mazzola completed the trio.
 This became the “definitive” Renata & The Delrons line-up and certainly the most prolific, though despite releasing a dozen singles – all recorded in very much the same vein as the Shangri-La’s – none of them charted.
 A move to Mala Records (a subsidiary of Bell) saw them release the Kenny Young penned “The Captain Of Your Ship” in 1968.
 Interest Stateside was pretty much non-existent but the record took off in the UK and reached No 13 in the singles charts.
 Even John Lennon & Ringo Starr attended the reception when the single was launched by the record label.
 The tour that saw them play the Newmarket was scheduled to promote that single and they were backed throughout by the Scottish progressive rock band Clouds who were eventually signed to the Island label.
 Just one year later, a career highlight saw the girls providing backing vocals for The Stones “Honky Tonk Women” but further success eluded them and they released their final single, a cover of The Ronettes “Just Walkin In The Rain” in September 1969.
 Lorraine Mazzola eventually ended up as one of Barry Manilow’s backing vocalists.

 26th July 1968